Badbunny: Effects

-Body: "Hey '[USERNAME]' you like my BadBunny?" and loads one of four different scripts named badbunny.js (JS.Badbunny) under Windows, badbunny.pl (Perl.Badbunny) under Linux/Unix, or either badbunny.rb or badbunnya.rb (Ruby.Badbunny) under Mac OS X. Upon loading, the user is shown a pornographic image of a man dressed as a rabbit making out with a scantily clad woman in the woods.
+Body: "Hey '[USERNAME]' you like my BadBunny?" and loads one of four different scripts named badbunny.js (JS.Badbunny) under Windows, badbunny.pl (Perl.Badbunny) under Linux/Unix, or either badbunny.rb or badbunnya.rb (Ruby.Badbunny) under Mac OS X. Upon loading, the user is shown a pornographic image of a man dressed as a rabbit having sex with a scantily clad woman in the woods.